WATTx/wwg-gobot/README.md

 # Women who Go Workshop: IoT with GoBot

 ### Set up your environment
 In order to be able to work with the micro-controller Wemos & and the GoLang framework GoBot we need to setup your machine first.
-Please have a look at our (preparational readme)[https://github.com/WATTx/wwg-gobot/blob/master/README.prep.md] and follow the instructions.
+Please have a look at our [preparational readme](https://github.com/WATTx/wwg-gobot/blob/master/README.prep.md) and follow the instructions.

 #### Firmata
 The `firmata` directory contains the sketch that we will flash the micro-controller with in order to be able to send instructions to the micro-controller.

 We are using the Firmata library and its protocol to communicate with Wemos.
-(More information about Firmata in general)[https://www.arduino.cc/en/Reference/Firmata]
+[More information about Firmata in general](https://www.arduino.cc/en/Reference/Firmata)

-More information about how to use it you will find in the (prep readme)[https://github.com/WATTx/wwg-gobot/blob/master/README.prep.md].
+More information about how to use it you will find in the [prep readme](https://github.com/WATTx/wwg-gobot/blob/master/README.prep.md).

 #### Infra